- Current students

-Study English to increase your skills in understanding, reflection and intercultural competence in an academic context.
-Unitec employs the latest teaching practices, uses collaborative learning spaces, and provides a true campus and community experience.
-This programme will prepare you for success in range of degree level programmes including business, computing and creative industries.
+Unitec employs the latest teaching practices, uses collaborative learning spaces, and provides a true campus and community experience, so you'll be prepared for success in a range of degree-level programmes.

 - Learn how to listen, read, write and speak in English in academic contexts

 - Get the language and study skills to succeed in academic study

 - Use the latest technology and apps to help you learn

 - Study five English for Academic Purposes Unit Standards and gain credits towards meeting UE literacy requirements

 - Get access to great teachers and equipment (including a well-equipped Library, English Language Centre and computer labs)

 - Learn in a fast and flexible 16-week programme